Nonlinear interaction theory for parametrically-excited spin-wave modes in confined micromagnetic systems

-This will be instrumental later to study interactions between pairs of parametrically-excited modes (notice that stability condition \eqref{eq:stability condition nonzero P-mode} differs from the existence condition \eqref{eq:nonzero Pmodes single tone} in the leading coefficients $s_h^\pm$ and $s_h^+$, respectively).
+which have been compactly expressed as function of the sign of the NFS $N_h$.
+These will be instrumental later to study interactions between pairs of parametrically-excited modes (notice that stability condition \eqref{eq:stability condition nonzero P-mode} differs from the existence condition \eqref{eq:nonzero Pmodes single tone} in the leading coefficients $s_h^\pm$ and $s_h^+$, respectively).

+A first outcome of the stability analysis (see Appendix \ref{sec:stability single P modes}) is that the only stable P-mode is always $|a_h|_+^2$ regardless of the sign of the NFS, as depicted in fig.\ref{fig:parametric resonance cone panels}(d).

+A second outcome is that the steady-state oscillation can be either nonzero and synchronized (phase-locked) with half frequency $\omega_\mathrm{rf}/2$ of the pumping signal or identically zero.
+In the sequel, we will see that this condition can be violated in the case of parametric excitation of a spin-wave modes' pair, giving rise to the onset of nonzero unsynchronized (quasiperiodic) regimes, termed Q-modes\cite{BMS2009}.

 One can observe that hysteresis is possible.
-For instance, when $N_h>0$, if one starts from negative detuning and increases $\epsilon_h$, the solid green and red branch is followed (see arrows in the upper panel of fig.\ref{fig:P modes phase diagram}).
+For instance, when $N_h>0$, if one starts from negative detuning and increases $\epsilon_h$, the solid green and red branch is followed (see arrows in the upper panel of fig.\ref{fig:parametric resonance cone panels}(d)).
 Conversely, starting from positive large enough $\epsilon_h$ and decreasing it, one follows the solid green branch descending down to $\epsilon_h=\epsilon_\mathrm{crit,h}$ when an upward jump on the solid red branch occurs.
 Analogous reasoning can be done when $N_h<0$ following blue and green branches.

-As final remark, we observe that, despite the theory seems to predict stability of nonzero P-modes $A_{0\pm}$ for arbitrary large detuning (in absolute value), one has to recall that the theory relies on the assumption of small detuning\cite{landau_mechanics}, which means that for large $\epsilon_h$, the P-mode $A_{0\pm}$ will loose stability and will fall to $A_0=0$ (solid green branch).
-This is also illustrated in the lower panel of fig.\ref{fig:P modes phase diagram} after the axis breaks denoting large $|\epsilon_h|$.
+As final remark, we observe that, despite the theory seems to predict stability of nonzero P-mode $|a_h|_+^2$ for arbitrary large detuning (in absolute value), one has to recall that the theory relies on the assumption of small detuning\cite{landau_mechanics}, which means that for large $|\epsilon_h|$, the P-mode $|a_h|_+^2$ will lose stability and will fall to $|a_h|^2=0$ (solid green branch).
+This is also illustrated in the lower panel of fig.\ref{fig:parametric resonance cone panels}(d) after the axis breaks denoting large $|\epsilon_h|$.